zd31/zd31/README.md

 - 👋 Hi, I’m @Ziteng
 - 👀 I’m interested in Finance + ML
-- 🌱 I’m currently learning Applied Statistics and Datamining at St Andrews
 - 📫 How to reach me: dongzt722@163.com